adalkiran/distributed-inference/README.md

 ```

 * After waiting for enough time, open a web browser and visit http://localhost:9000 (Tested on Chrome)
+* Also, to see monitoring metrics via Grafana, you can visit http://localhost:9000/grafana

 ### <a name="dev-mode"></a>**Development Mode: VS Code Remote - Containers**